Absent Subsequences in Words: Algorithms

 \section{Algorithms}

 The results we present from now on are of algorithmic nature.
 The computational model we use to describe our results is the standard unit-cost RAM with logarithmic word size: for an input of size $n$, each memory word can hold $\log n$ bits.
 Arithmetic and bitwise operations with numbers in $[1:n]$ are, thus, assumed to take $O(1)$ time.
 Numbers larger than $n$, with $\ell$ bits, are represented in $O(\ell/\log n)$ memory words, and working with them takes time proportional to the number of memory words on which they are represented.
 In all the problems, we assume that we are given a word $w$, with $|w|=n$, over an alphabet $\Sigma=\{1,2,\ldots,\sigma\}$, with $|\Sigma|=\sigma\leq n$.
 That is, we assume that the processed words are sequences of integers (called letters or symbols, each fitting in $O(1)$ memory words).
-This is a common assumption in string algorithms: the input alphabet is said to be {\em an integer alphabet}, see also the discussion in, e.g.,~\cite{crochemore}.
+On the one hand, note that we no longer assume that $\sigma$ is a constant, as in the combinatorial results of the previous section.
+On the other hand, assuming that $\sigma\in O(n)$ is a common assumption in string algorithms: the input alphabet is said to be {\em an integer alphabet}, see also the discussion in, e.g.,~\cite{crochemore}.
 For its use in the particular case of algorithms related to subsequences see, for instance, \cite{mfcs2020,DayFKKMS21}.

 In all the problems, we assume that we are given a word $w$ of length $n$ over an {\em integer alphabet} $\Sigma = \{1, 2, \ldots, \sigma\}$, with $\len \Sigma = \sigma \leq n$.
 As the problems considered here are trivial for unary alphabets, we also assume $\sigma\geq 2$.